The Soul of Buddha: Reception

 Like many American films of the time, The Soul of Buddha was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut, in Reel 3, of the attack on the servant woman, all views of woman's leg exposed above the knee, in the Apache dance eliminate all views of Apache framing blonde woman's face with hands and wiggling her in close embrace, man kissing woman's arm and love scene following, and, Reel 5, stabbing of dancer.

 Preservation status

-The Soul of Buddha is now considered to be a lost film.
-Though a rumored clip thought to be from the film running 23 seconds is featured in the documentary Theda Bara et William Fox (2001) though this hasn't been confirmed yet.
+The Soul of Buddha was considered to be a lost film, until November 3, 2025 when a 23 second clip from the film showing Bara smoking while being serenaded by Tony Merlo alongside Victor Kennard entering the room and bowing was found in the documentary Theda Bara et William Fox (2001).